thomasglasser/Tommys-Json-Generator/src/guides/kamikotization.md

 Abilities are the core feature of kamikotizations.
 They allow the kamikotization holder to perform special actions.
-You can create abilities [here](https://snapshot-jsons.thomasglasser.dev/mineraculous/ability/).
+You can create abilities [here](https://beta-jsons.thomasglasser.dev/mineraculous/ability/).
 Select an ability type and fill out the fields.
-For more advanced creators, you can use a mod to add to the `mineraculous:ability_serializer` registry for more complex abilities.
 Once you have created the ability, save the file in the path `data/<namespace>/mineraculous/abilities/<id>.json`.
+For more advanced creators, you can use a mod to add to the `mineraculous:ability_serializer` registry for more complex abilities and use [Data Generation](https://docs.neoforged.net/docs/resources/#data-generation) to create the JSON files.

 ## Creating the Kamikotization

 Kamikotizations are the main feature of the Butterfly Miraculous.
 They are transformations that can be used to power up an unpowered player.
-You can create kamikotizations [here](https://snapshot-jsons.thomasglasser.dev/mineraculous/kamikotization/).
+You can create kamikotizations [here](https://beta-jsons.thomasglasser.dev/mineraculous/kamikotization/).
 Any abilities that you saved to the project will be able to be autofilled in the ability fields.
 Fill out the fields and save the file in the path `data/<namespace>/mineraculous/kamikotization/<id>.json`.

 ### Adding a Lucky Charm Loot Table

 It's recommended, but not required, to add a lucky charm loot table to assist in defeating your kamikotization should it be given to the wrong player.
-You can create a loot table [here](https://snapshot-jsons.thomasglasser.dev/loot-table/).
+You can create a loot table [here](https://beta-jsons.thomasglasser.dev/loot-table/).
-You should then add the loot table or a list of items to the kamikotization lucky charms data map with [this generator](https://snapshot-jsons.thomasglasser.dev/mineraculous/data-map-kamikotization-lucky-charms).
+You should then add the loot table or a list of items to the kamikotization lucky charms data map with [this generator](https://beta-jsons.thomasglasser.dev/mineraculous/data-map-kamikotization-lucky-charms).
 This file should be placed in `data/<namespace>/data_maps/mineraculous/kamikotization/lucky_charms.json`.

 ## Creating the Resource Pack